Employee Information

 What do I do if I am hurt on the job?

 Tell your supervisor right away.
 Your supervisor will then report your injury through the University's online Employer's First Report (EFR) system.
-If your injury developed gradually, tell your supervisor as soon as you realize that it may be job related.
+If your injury developed gradually, tell your supervisor as soon as you realize that it may be job-related.
 Reporting your injury promptly helps to prevent delays in receiving benefits, including medical care you may need to prevent further injury.

-Get Medical Treatment
+Get Medical Treatment for Emergencies: (life-threatening injuries)

-Off campus: use the nearest available medical facility for care.
+- Off-campus: use the nearest available medical facility for care.

-Tell medical staff that the injury happened while working and provide names of your department, direct supervisor and the University's Workers' Compensation administrator (Sedgwick, P.O.
+- Tell the medical staff that the injury happened while working and provide the names of your department, direct supervisor, and the University's Workers' Compensation administrator (Sedgwick, P.O.
 Box 14533, Lexington, KY 40512-4533, 1-800-225-2998).

-Urgent Care: (serious injuries but not life threatening)
+Urgent Care: (serious injuries but not life-threatening)

 Non Urgent Care:

-You may be treated at Occupational Health by calling (510) 642-6891 for an appointment, or may be treated by your personal physician.
+You may be treated at Occupational Health by calling (510) 642-6891 for an appointment or may be treated by your physician.
 "Personal physician" is defined as a “medical or osteopathic physician, chiropractor or licensed acupuncturist who has previously directed the medical treatment of the employee, and retains his/her medical records including the medical history.”

 If your physician indicates that your work-related injury/illness requires treatment beyond first-aid (or you lose time from work), Disability Management will mail you a Workers' Compensation Claim Form (DWC-1).
 You will be asked to complete the Employee section of this form and return it to Disability Management, who will complete the Employer section and send a final copy back to you.